xanzhu/Xanzhu.com/content/en/blog/install-ubuntu-utm-apple-silicon.md

 ---
-title: "Ubuntu 25.10 on Apple Silicon with UTM"
+title: "Ubuntu 26.04 LTS on Apple Silicon with UTM"
-description: "Learn how to set up Ubuntu 25.10 on Apple Silicon using UTM, a free and open-source virtualization tool."
+description: "Learn how to set up Ubuntu 26.04 on Apple Silicon using UTM, a free and open-source virtualization tool."
-date: "2026-02-03"
+date: "2026-04-25"
-updated: "2026-02-03"
+updated: "2026-04-25"
 tag: "Guide"
 toc: true
 feature: true
 img: "/images/blog/covers/utm-ubuntu-m4.webp"
-alt: "Ubuntu 25.10 running on Apple Silicon with UTM"
+alt: "Ubuntu 26.04 lts running on Apple Silicon with UTM"
 ---

-Ubuntu now offers a native ARM desktop build — perfect for Apple Silicon users who want to explore Linux, develop, or virtualise efficiently.
-In this guide, we'll walk through setting up **Ubuntu 25.10 (Questing Quokka)** in a virtual machine using **UTM**, a free and open-source tool tailored for macOS.
+Ubuntu now offers a native ARM desktop build!
+Perfect for Apple Silicon users who want to explore Linux, develop, or virtualise efficiently.
+In this guide, we'll walk through setting up **Ubuntu 26.04 (Resolute Raccoon) LTS** in a virtual machine using **UTM**, a free and open-source tool tailored for macOS.

 Our :PageLink{title="previous article" url="/blog/apple-silicon-virtual-machine-setup#ubuntu-2204-1"} detailed how to set up Ubuntu Server with a desktop environment.

 ::ArticleUpdates
 - **2025-07-15** - Guide updated for Ubuntu 25.04.
 - **2026-02-03** - **Annual Re-release**: Verified and updated all steps for Ubuntu 25.10.
+- **2026-04-25** - Now supporting Ubuntu 26.04 LTS.
 ::

 ---